thegoodparty/omni/packages/gp-api/deploy/README.md

 - **ECS Task Definition**: Specifies the container image, resources, and environment variables required for the application.
 - **Deployment Process**: When auto-deployment is triggered:
   1. CodeBuild builds the application and uploads the new Docker image to Amazon ECR.
-  2. ECS initiates an A/B deployment for the service.
+  2. Autodeploy initiates an update of the ECS service causing a new Deployment.
   3. Deployment status can be tracked in the **Deployments** tab of the ECS service in the AWS Management Console.

-**Learn more about ECS:** [ECS Documentation](https://aws.amazon.com/ecs/documentation/)

 ## Logs